 Interventional - Drug

-Two open-label, parallel group, randomized controlled trials are planned – inpatient and outpatient – with an adaptive design that include adaptive intervention arms and adaptive sample size based on new and emerging data.
+Two open-label, parallel group, randomized controlled trials – inpatient and outpatient – included adaptive intervention arms and adaptive sample size based on new and emerging data.

 Primary outcome: Hospital admission or death.